Moduli spaces of semiorthogonal decompositions in families: Moduli spaces of semiorthogonal decompositions

 \section{Moduli spaces of semiorthogonal decompositions}

-In this section we combine the results on the deformation theory of semiorthogonal decompositions and the functor~$\sod_f$ to prove Theorem~\ref{thm:algebraic_space_intro}, and give some examples of its geometric properties.
-Having done this, we bootstrap to construct various closely related moduli spaces.
+In this section we combine the results on the deformation theory of semiorthogonal decompositions and the functor~$\sod_f$ to complete the proof of \Cref{theorem:main-intro}, and give some examples of its geometric properties.